XDynames/modular-encoder-decoders-segmentation/README.md

-# AC Imitation Learning
+# Lightning Segmentation
-An example of using imitation learning to clone the behaviour of drivers captured using Assetto Corsa Interface.
+An example of using pytorch lightning to train segmentation models from [here](https://github.com/qubvel/segmentation_models.pytorch#models) on some common datasets.